b82a9a13/Mine-Sweeper/README.md

 # Mine-Sweeper
-This is a mine sweeper game in Python which will allow the user to upload their own images. (in Development)
+This is a mine sweeper game in Python which allows a user to upload their own images for use within the game.

+# Instructions
+- Image size needs to be 100x100